PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 The Symfony backend relies on controllers you can find in `src/PrestaShopBundle/Controller/Admin`.

-The Back Offie routing match a given HTTP request with a Controller.
+The Back Office routing matches a given HTTP request with a Controller.

 ### Legacy Back Office routing